Nodefusion/NodefusionPortal.UserManual/README/Organizations/Domains.md

 The domains page shows information regarding user domains.

-It has two functionalities: creating new domains and showing domains in an organization.
+It has two functionalities, creating a new Domain and showing domains in the organization.

-### Part One

-The first part is a form.
+### Creating a new Domain

-The form contains only one field: Domain Name.
+Creating a new Domain form contains only one field: Domain Name.
-After pressing the Create New button, a new domain with the given name will be created.
+After setting the new domain name field, the Create new domain button will be enabled.

-### Part Two

-The second part is a table of user domains.
+### Show existing Domains

-The table has two columns.
+The table has two columns:

-The first column is Domain Name.

-The second column End Date.
+  - Domain Name
+  - End Date